merge/skulls/README.md

 ## Alternatives
 We aim to be the easiest possible coreboot distribution - both to install and to use.
-And since our images are unlocked to enable easy software updates, it's easy to try alternative systems too:
+And since our image is unlocked to enable easy software updates, it's easy to move to alternative systems from it:

 * [Heads](https://github.com/osresearch/heads/releases) - coreboot distribution
 with pre-built (or reproducibly buildable) flash images (for the X230 and others).
 Heads